 Introduction

 The Heights and Minds Foundation (HMF) designed an E-learning training specifically for MindUp-Managers (MUMs).
-This training includes technical, practical and operational modules relevant to managing the MindUps services such as child growth promotion, advice concerning nutrition and a healthy diet, and basic management of a MindUp.
+This training includes technical, practical and operational modules relevant to managing the MindUp’s services such as child growth promotion, advice concerning nutrition and a healthy diet, and basic management of a MindUp.
 All modules will be in E-learning mode and will be accompanied by brief assessments to verify skills and eventual certification.
 Practical skills, such as for example measuring children’s height correctly, will be assessed using video calling or on-site supervision visits.
 All Modules and guidance notes will be adapted to the local context during the preparation phase before a MindUp opens.
 This is done in partnership with the local partner.

 Why E-learning?